greenelab/ccc/environment/README.md

 ## Adjusting settings

 Adjust the paths where the data will be downloaded, the number of CPU cores available to run the code, etc.
-You can specify these options using environment variables:
+You can specify these options using environment variables in your terminal:

  ```bash
  # (optional) Root directory where all data will be downloaded to.